-If you or a family member suffered spinal cord injury due to negligent or wrongful conduct, we can help you recover compensation through a legal claim.
+If you or a family member suffered spinal cord injury due to the negligent or wrongful conduct of another, we can help you recover compensation through a legal claim.

 The spine is not built to handle the sudden impact of a car accident.
-While the spinal cord will act as a shock absorber for the rest of the body, it may suffer from tearing ligaments, pinching nerves and other damage that result in serious spine injuries over the course of life.
+While the spinal cord will act as a shock absorber for the rest of the body, it may suffer from tearing ligaments, pinching nerves, and other damage.

 Acts of violence, including gunshot wounds and knife wounds, account for an important percentage of the SCIs that are suffered each and every year in the U.S.

 Some of the most worrisome cases of paralysis are those directly related to medical malpractice.
 Paralysis from medical malpractice is very much a reality in Florida hospitals following medical procedures and surgery.
 These are the most common causes of paralysis when medical malpractice is involved: